sunzhida/COMP4461_2017Fall_Lab4/README.md

 #### Linux & MAC

-For Linux users, you can simply run
+For Linux users, you can directly run

 ```bash
 sudo apt-get install python-2.7 python-pip